usedtothink/translation-tracker/resources/design-document.md

 ## 6.3 Create Translation Case Endpoint

-* Accepts `POST` requests to `/cases`
+* Accepts `POST` requests to `/translationcases`
-* Accepts data to create a new `TranslationCase` with a provided case nickname, a given translation case ID, with all other values being optional.
+* Accepts data to create a new `TranslationCase` with a provided caseNickname and projectType, all other values being optional.
 * Returns the new `TranslationCase`, including a unique translation case ID assigned by Translation Tracker.
-  * If the case-nickname translation-client-id pair is identical to an already-existing pair, will throw a `DuplicateCaseNicknameException`.
+  * If the caseNickname is identical to an already-existing caseNickname, will throw a `DuplicateCaseNicknameException`.

 <img src="images/CreateTranslationCase-Sequence.png" width="100%" alt="Create Translation Case Endpoint Sequence Diagram"/>

 ## 6.4 Update Translation Case Endpoint

-* Accepts `PUT` requests to `/cases/:id`
+* Accepts `PUT` requests to `/translationcases/:id`
 * Accepts data to update a `TranslationCase` including a translation case ID, and the update values.
 Returns the updated `TranslationCase`.
     * If the given translation case ID is not found, will throw a `TranslationCaseNotFoundException`